-When heading to a pottery class, comfort is key.
+When heading out, comfort is key.
 Opt for old, loose-fitting clothing you don’t mind getting messy, as clay splatters are inevitable.
 Closed-toed shoes are a must for safety, and short sleeves or rolled-up sleeves are practical.
 Avoid dangly jewelry, as it can get caught.
 Lastly, tie back long hair to keep it out of the way and clay-free.
 Happy potting!

 Pottery Class Attire: Quick Reference